Ullerslev

-Ullerslev is a town in central Denmark, located in Nyborg municipality on the island of Funen in Region of Southern Denmark.
+Ullerslev is a town in central Denmark, located in Nyborg municipality on the island of Funen in the Region of Southern Denmark.
 Ullerslev was until 2007 the seat of Ullerslev Municipality.
+The Vibeskolen school is located in the town.
+Ullerslev has a football team named Skellerup-Ullerslev Boldklub (SUB).

 History

 Ullerslev was first mentioned in 1320 as 'Ulwersleff'.

 Ullerslev Church (Danish: Ullerslev Kirke) was built around year 1150, and expanded later around year 1200.
 The crucifix is from 1520, and the church's two bells are from 1433 and 1906.

+Nature

+Ullerslev has quiet a few different nature experiences.
+It is possible to visit a nature trail named Rundt om Mosen, where you either can go on foot or on bike.
+For nature experiences it is possible to join one of the many communities, which Ullerslev holds.
+Some of the communities are listed below: